mmeyer2k/dcrypt/README.md

 ## Key Derivation Function
 `Dcrypt\Hash` is an opaque 512 bit iterative hash function.
 First, SHA-256 is used to hash a 16 byte initialization vector with your secret password to create a unique key.
-Then `$cost` number of iterations are performed.
+Then `$cost` number of HMAC iterations are performed on the input using the unique key.

 The `$cost` parameter can be any integer between 0 and 2<sup>32</sup>.
 This `$cost` value is stored as 4 encrypted bytes in the output.
 A `$cost` value of